Does the topic title “Throw the Baby Out With the Bath Water” still mean the same thing now that it did at the beginning? If not, why?

 defi SOLUTIONS Speakers:

-Charles: My feeling is that even through the course of these 40 minutes together … and I want to thank you both in advance for playing the different roles in this rather unorthodox approach to a fireside chat.
+Strategy: My feeling is that even through the course of these 40 minutes together … and I want to thank both teams in advance for playing the different roles in this rather unorthodox approach to a fireside chat.
 But what is orthodox anymore after the last 20 months or 18 months … but what I hear as I reflect on the thinking and the writing that we’ve been doing on, is this fact that it is changing.

-And whatever we were describing at the beginning, even of these 40 minutes ago, is a recognition as you rift back and forth between the two of you that it is changing in the market at the moment, that the expectations and the questions that lenders should be asking of their vendors and of themselves internally are changing.
+And whatever we were describing at the beginning, even of these 40 minutes ago, is a recognition as you rift back and forth between the two teams that it is changing in the market at the moment, that the expectations and the questions that lenders should be asking of their vendors and of themselves internally are changing.

 The role and the whole concept of what it takes to buy versus build is changing.
 And even those terms may be less appropriate now than before.
 They might be masking this tendency to, as the title says, throw the baby out with the bathwater get rid of the…it’s an all or nothing world.
 And really what we’re saying is no, it’s a bit of everything world, and you need a better way of looking through that.

 So does your sense…that the title still holds, that the thinking has changed over now and even in this discussion, or what would your response to that be?

 Solutions Engineering: So I believe the title itself still holds, but the definition of the baby is changing over time.
 Because there is this mix of now the baby being both the business process and programs, along with some of those areas that are still being held and maintained in-house from a technology standpoint, and really understanding when you should continue to do those things versus when does it make more sense to go out and allow a vendor to start to handle those aspects for you.
 That to me is what has changed.

 It’s not necessarily the title or the meaning of it, but the definition of the baby itself as time goes on.

 Strategy: And, over to the product team, your closing thoughts on this same question?